All Are Welcome

 You are always warmly welcomed at any of St. David’s worship services.

-8:00 am – a shorter, quieter worship service with a prayers, Bible readings, a sermon, and Holy Communion
+8:00 am – a shorter, quieter worship service with prayers, Bible readings, a sermon, and Holy Communion (Suspended due to COVID)

 10:00 am – prayers, Bible readings, a sermon, Holy Communion, along with uplifting hymns, songs from our choir (during the school year), and beautiful contemplative music.
 Following this service, everyone is invited for refreshments and conversation – in the Parish Hall during the school year, and on the front porch during the summer.